 If the area did not invent Sydneys cafe culture it has certainly embraced it fully.
 You can rest and relax with your favourite coffee, in the morning, afternoon or evening seven days a week.
 A wide range of food and beverages is served at over 80 outlets throughout the area.
 Balmain and Rozelle have always attracted some of the best up and coming Sydney chefs and there is a large choice from Asian to European and everything in between.
 Many restaurants are BYO and there are a number of liquor outlets with a large range of wines to go with whatever style of food you choose.
 Whether it be an intimate dinner for two or a family outing you will find something to please.

-Rozelle, another neighbouring suburb, takes its name from Rozelle Bay, the innermost section of White Bay, which in the mid 1800 2s was known as Rozella Bay, either because of the Rosella native plant, or the large number of parrots known as Rose Hillers found there.
+Rozelle Bay: the innermost section of White Bay, which in the mid 1800's was known as Rozella Bay, either because of the Rosella native plant, or the large number of parrots known as Rose Hillers found there.
 The Rose Hillers were in fact what we today call the Eastern Rosella.
-Rozelle was part of William Balmains grant.
-Some farming was done until 1860 after which the land was gradually subdivided for residential development.
-In the 1870s a large section was procured and renamed Callan Park for use as a mental asylum.
-The rest was known as Balmain West until 1892 when the Postmaster General declared Rozelle as the official name of Balmain West.
+Rozelle Bay is located to the south of Glebe Island and the west of Blackwattle Bay, on Sydney Harbour.
+Rozelle Bay is fed by Johnstons Creek and Whites Creek.

 Click on or tap an attraction to read the description.
 Click or tap again to hide the description.